 where

-The constant πr2 can be factored out, giving
+The constant can be factored out, giving a nildimensional equation for the equilibrium

 This very simple model is quite instructive.
-For example, it easily determines the change in the effective temperature caused by changes in solar constant, Earth albedo, or effective Earth emissivity.
+For example, it shows the temperature sensitivity to changes in the solar constant, Earth albedo, or effective Earth emissivity.
+The effective emissivity also gauges the strength of the atmospheric greenhouse effect, since it is the ratio of the thermal emissions escaping to space versus those emanating from the surface.[6]

-The average emissivity of the earth is readily estimated from available data.
-The emissivities of terrestrial surfaces are all in the range of 0.96 to 0.99[6][7] (except for some small desert areas which may be as low as 0.7).
-Clouds, however, which cover about half of the earth's surface, have an average emissivity of about 0.5[8] (which must be reduced by the fourth power of the ratio of cloud absolute temperature to average earth absolute temperature) and an average cloud temperature of about 258 K (−15 °C; 5 °F).[9]
-Taking all this properly into account results in an effective earth emissivity of about 0.64 (earth average temperature 285 K (12 °C; 53 °F)).
+The calculated emissivity can be compared to available data.
+Terrestrial surface emissivities are all in the range of 0.96 to 0.99[7][8] (except for some small desert areas which may be as low as 0.7).
+Clouds, however, which cover about half of the planet's surface, have an average emissivity of about 0.5[9] (which must be reduced by the fourth power of the ratio of cloud absolute temperature to average surface absolute temperature) and an average cloud temperature of about 258 K (−15 °C; 5 °F).[10]
+Taking all this properly into account results in an effective earth emissivity of about 0.64 (earth average temperature 285 K (12 °C; 53 °F)).[citation needed]

 Dimensionless models have also been constructed with functionally separated atmospheric layers from the surface.
 The simplest of these is the zero-dimensional, one-layer model,[10] which may be readily extended to an arbitrary number of atmospheric layers.[11]
 The surface and atmospheric layer(s) are each characterized by a corresponding temperature and emissivity value, but no thickness.
 Applying radiative equilibrium (i.e conservation of energy) at the interfaces between layers produces a set of coupled equations which are solvable.